 ICT Testing Baseline

-Baseline tests attempt to reduce ambiguity, increase consistency of results, and emphasize the methods and techniques that can reliably meet federal accessibility requirements.
+Baseline tests of Information and Communication Technology (ICT) attempt to reduce ambiguity, increase consistency of results, and emphasize methods and techniques to reliably meet federal accessibility requirements.

-The draft ICT Testing Baseline describes how to evaluate conformance to the Revised 508 Standards, which align with WCAG 2.0 Level A and AA Success Criteria.
+The ICT Testing Baseline describes how to evaluate conformance to the Revised 508 Standards, which align with WCAG 2.0 Level A and AA Success Criteria.
 It is organized by categories to help you easily identify applicable requirements.
 Note that the Baseline is not a test process and does not include testing tools; rather, it should be used to create an accessibility test process.
-This version is a DRAFT, and has yet to be approved for use.

 Email the Department of Homeland Security (DHS) Accessibility Helpdesk at Accessibility@HQ.DHS.GOV with questions.